 Nowadays most cars go for a 4-way system.
 We’ve also talked about the fact that some systems incorporate digital management and others use valves or solenoids, but what’s important is that each configuration takes a different approach to installation.

-It’s also good to remember that each of these set-ups can be adapted to your particular application with different size airlines and tanks, or the use of multiple tanks and compressors.
+It’s also good to remember that you can adapt each of these set-ups to your particular application with different size airlines and tanks, or the use of multiple tanks and compressors.
 In their very purest forms, though, there’s four basic ‘single-tank-single-compressor’ set-ups: manual (paddle valve), solenoid-controlled, digital-pressure and pressure/ride height-sensing digital management systems.
 Here’s what they look like…

 Air ride suspension maintenance

 Air suspension systems don’t require much more maintenance than a set of coilovers – just a quick check over once in a while to make sure nothing is rubbing, worn or broken.
 Despite what you might hear, leaks and split bags are extremely rare.
 A properly-installed kit should last a lifetime as long as you remember one little rule – moisture in the system is the enemy.
-Basically speaking, fluid getting into a digital manifold is bad news for your wallet and things will get even worse if that fluid freezes in the airlines – the worst case is that it’ll expand and split the plastic pipes.
+Basically speaking, fluid getting into a digital manifold is bad news for your wallet.
+If that fluid freezes in the airlines, the worst case scenario is that it’ll expand and split the plastic pipes.